Helvetica Light is an easy to read font, with tall and nrrow letters, that works well on almost every site.

 These memories, along with being raised by artists, forged deep ties to the arts for Fredendall who attended Duke University to study Art History, first in North Carolina and then in London and Florence.
 She returned to Bucks County to begin her career as an artist in 1988.

 Her first exhibitions were local, followed by numerous national group shows.
-Her work is now represented by galleries in Philadelphia, Pittsburg, and Providence.
+Her work is now represented by galleries in Philadelphia PA, Pittsburg PA, Providence RI, and Sunapee NH.
 She received the honor of the Rauschenberg Foundation's "The Power of Art" grant.

 Her work reflects her love of the light, color, and texture of the landscape and her interest in capturing those elements in her paintings and drawings across a wide range of mediums including oil paint, oil pastel, gouache, graphite, charcoal, along with work on acid etched tin panels.

 "Fredendall demonstrates an imposing repertoire of paint handling techniques...(the paintings) are highly plotted affairs that appear to emerge slowly in successive layers - the layer beneath never quite obscuring what comes next.
 The lyricism is so pervasive that at times one can imagine the pigment itself soaked in some sweet nectar."